Scan Azure NetApp Files volumes with NetApp Data Classification

 In the confirmation dialog box, select Approve.

 Data Classification starts scanning the volumes you selected in the system.
 Results are available in the Compliance dashboard as soon as Data Classification finishes the initial scans.
 The time that it takes depends on the amount of data—it could be a few minutes or hours.
 You can track the progress of the initial scan by navigating to the Configuration menu then selecting the System configuration.
-The progress of each scan is show as a progress bar.
-You can also hover over the progress bar to see the number of files scanned relative to the total files in the volume.
+Data Classification displays a progress bar for each scan.
+You can hover over the progress bar to see the number of files scanned relative to the total number of files in the volume.

 -